Bounce rate is a useful metric to initially understand if users are engaging with the page they landed on, on your website.

 Why should I measure it?

-If you have a high bounce rate, visitors are in the wrong place or they are the wrong visitors.
+If you have a high rate, visitors are in the wrong place or they are the wrong visitors.
 This could be either a technical, user experience or content issue.

 Typical technical issues show themselves as a slow page load time.
 The user experience could be bad in that the layout of the page or navigation if it is confusing.